discatte/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 ## Scope

-This Code of Conduct and the enforcement policies listed above apply to all Adafruit Community venues.
-This includes but is not limited to any community spaces (both public and private), the entire Adafruit Discord server, and Adafruit GitHub repositories.
-Examples of Adafruit Community spaces include but are not limited to meet-ups, audio chats on the Adafruit Discord, or interaction at a conference.
+This Code of Conduct and the enforcement policies listed above apply to all Intergalactic Transistor Lounge and Cat Cafe Community venues.
+This includes but is not limited to any community spaces (both public and private), the entire Intergalactic Transistor Lounge and Cat Cafe Discord server, and discatte GitHub repositories.
+Examples of Intergalactic Transistor Lounge and Cat Cafe Community spaces include but are not limited to meet-ups, audio chats on the Intergalactic Transistor Lounge and Cat Cafe Discord, or interaction at a conference.

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 As a community